Unity

 - tournamentId of current active tournament or empty string

+That's it!
 Now your players can chat, video chat or stream.
 Awesome, right?

 escs takes care of the organization of competitions.
 For this to work, escs just need to let you know when to start a game and in return you need to let escs know player's score after the end of the game.
 Additionally, if your game is a true multiplayer game, you should let escs know your in-game player ids for the proper matchmaking